Tangling Over Princess Diana, Camilla and Being a Man's Man: Prince Charles' Complicated Relationship With Prince Philip

 Prince Philip had those words of wisdom for his son, Prince Charles, when the hopelessly not-in-love future King of England sought his father's counsel about what he, as a man married to one woman but wanting to be with another, should do.

-"My father-in-law said to my husband, 'If your marriage doesn't work out, you can always go back to her after five years,'" Princess Diana herself said, as revealed in a 2004 documentary that utilized taped conversations between the Princess of Wales and her voice coach.
+"My father-in-law said to my husband, 'If your marriage doesn't work out, you can always go back to her after five years,'" Princess Diana herself said, as revealed in a 2017 Channel 4 special that utilized taped conversations between the Princess of Wales and her voice coach.
 "Which is exactly—I mean, for real I knew that it had happened after five—I knew something was happening before that but the fifth year I had confirmation."

-Royal butler Paul Burell wrote in his 2003 book A Royal Duty, "Both the Prince and the Princess were told that they must learn to compromise, be less selfish and try to work through their difficulties for the sake of the monarchy, their children, the country and its people."
+Former royal butler Paul Burrell wrote in his 2003 book A Royal Duty, "Both the Prince and the Princess were told that they must learn to compromise, be less selfish and try to work through their difficulties for the sake of the monarchy, their children, the country and its people."

 But as the world knows, Diana wasn't willing to be in a marriage of three forever, and Charles wasn't willing to quit Camilla Parker Bowles, so the old-fashioned way more common to Philip's day went by the wayside in 1992, when Charles and Diana—not content just to live separate lives—actually separated.